prakharstech/PlanPal/README.md

-# 🧠 PlanPal – Your Conversational Calendar Assistant
+# 🧠 PlanPal – A Conversational Calendar Assistant

 PlanPal is an intelligent AI-powered assistant that helps you **book, reschedule, and cancel meetings** on your Google Calendar using natural language.
 Built using LangChain, FastAPI, Streamlit, and Google Calendar APIs, it offers a seamless conversational interface to manage your schedule.